Have you ever thought of adding e-recruiting to your overall recruitment strategy?

 By sharing job boards on social networks, job sites, recruitment agencies, and alumni networks, you will be able to attract as many candidates as possible.

-You will also find a history of exchanges with candidates and with the other employees in charge of recruitment to make sure that you don't lose any information.
+You will also find a history of exchanges with candidates and with other employees in charge of recruitment to make sure that you don't lose any information.

 Moreover, if you decide to reject candidates, you will still leave a positive image of your company because you took the time and consideration to answer the candidate.